dlandi/MemStache/README.md

 I also based my implementation of LiteDB integration on the one in MonkeyCache!
 Thanks!

+I have written this library to specifically be used in Xamarin Forms apps, but any program using .NET Standard 2 can use it.

 Best way to learn how to use this library is to look at the unit tests.

 A note on serialization: Anything that can be serialized by the NewtonSoft libary should be assignable to the cache.
 When in doubt, write a unit test, first, to prove that NewtonSoft can serialize your object.